quantopian/zipline/docs/source/install.rst

 Windows
 ~~~~~~~

-For windows, the easiest and best supported way to install Zipline is to use
+For Windows, the easiest and best supported way to install Zipline is to use
-:ref:`Conda <conda>`.
+``conda``.

 .. _conda: